-Breaking Down the Influences of Social Inflation and Legal System Abuse
+Breaking Down the Influences of Legal System Abuse

-Carriers and defense counsel work tirelessly to combat the effects of social inflation.
+Carriers and defense counsel work tirelessly to combat the effects of legal system abuse.
 However, jury sentiment and other contributing factors remain significant challenges in addressing the issue.

 September 23, 2024

-Social inflation and legal system abuse are leading drivers behind continued increases in liability claims costs for businesses across the United States.
+Legal system abuse is a leading driver behind continued increases in liability claims costs for businesses across the United States.

 “These cost increases result from the filing of frivolous lawsuits, inflating claims, broader definitions of liability, more plaintiff-friendly courts, third-party litigation funding, and larger compensatory jury awards,” said Nick Kriegel, Chief Innovation Officer and General Counsel at Safety National.
 “These growing liability awards, along with the resulting rise in insurance costs for businesses, make it more difficult for companies to operate profitably in some areas of the country.”